 LEON MEYTIN, MD – Medical Advisory Council

-Dr. Meytin is a Neurologist and Movement Disorder Specialist at Hartford Healthcare’s new Movement Disorders Center in Stamford, Connecticut.
+Dr. Meytin is a Neurologist and Movement Disorder Specialist at Hartford Healthcare’s Movement Disorders Center in Bridgeport, Connecticut.
 He graduated from West Virginia University’s School of Medicine and completed his neurology residency at Thomas Jefferson University in Philadelphia, followed by a movement disorders fellowship at Mount Sinai Beth Israel in New York City.
-Dr. Meytin has expertise in Parkinson’s disease, Lewy Body Dementia, atypical Parkinson’s, cervical dystonia, essential tremor, ataxia, Huntington’s disease, tardive dyskinesia, and drug induced movement disorders.
+Dr. Meytin has expertise in Parkinson’s disease, Lewy body dementia, atypical Parkinson’s, cervical dystonia, essential tremor, ataxia, Huntington’s disease, tardive dyskinesia, and drug induced movement disorders.
 He believes in the holistic approach to treatment, including utilizing physical and occupational therapy, exercise, speech therapy, acupuncture, and social work services to treat the entirety of the patient.
 Dr. Meytin is also fluent in Russian.

 ELIZABETH NOCHLIN

 Elizabeth Nochlin is a native New Yorker who has dedicated her career to helping others.
 She spent 14 years as an Assistant District Attorney under Manhattan District Attorney Robert Morgenthau, and two more under New York State Attorneys General Spitzer and Cuomo.
 Elizabeth is now a banking enforcement lawyer.
-She cared for her beloved mother who suffered from Lewy Body Dementia, and takes care of her 8 year-old son and 12 year-old stepson.
+She cared for her beloved mother who suffered from Lewy body dementia, and takes care of her son and stepson.
 She is able to manage all of this with the strength and support of her husband, Tom.

 ANGELA SCICUTELLA, MD, PhD – Medical Advisory Council